 I also like that Noad gives notes and tips on how to play each piece of music that comes up and gives you some historical background on the composers of these fantastic pieces.

-There is also music for trios and quartets in here in case you’re taking group lessons, and it’s also a reason why this book is sometimes used in introductory guitar classes at colleges sometimes.
+There is also music for trios and quartets in here in case you’re taking group lessons, and it’s also a reason why this book is sometimes used in introductory guitar classes at colleges.

-Overall, the teaching here is very clear and concise and it has a lot to offer; it is a bigger book than Parkening’s too.
-Like Parkening’s method, there is also a Solo Guitar Playing Book 2 by Noad if you happen to enjoy what you’ve learned in the first one.
+Overall, the teaching here is very clear and concise and has much to offer; it is a bigger book than Parkening’s.
+Like Parkening’s method, there is a Solo Guitar Playing Book 2 by Noad if you happen to enjoy what you’ve learned in the first one.

-The Parkening and Noad books are recommended for beginners who are unsure if they will fully invest themselves in classical guitar down the road, which is why they’re superb introductory methods.
+The Parkening and Noad books are recommended for beginners who are unsure if they will fully invest themselves into learning classical guitar down the road, but they do their job of providing a solid foundation, which is why they’re superb introductory methods, and you can choose to move onto the subsequent volumes.

-This one has all of the information you need to get started but also includes advanced concepts as well, particularly with technique and harmony studies.
+This one has all of the information you need to get started but also includes advanced concepts, particularly with technique and harmony studies.
 Of course, you get numerous exercises and pieces of music to practice each step of the way, as this is the main purpose of this book.